xanderdunn/pennApps2013Client/README.md

 ## Contact

-This is the winning hack for PennApps Fall 2013 by Conrad Kramer, High School Senior
+This is the winning hack for PennApps Fall 2013 by Conrad Kramer (High School Senior), Nathan Eidelson (Stanford), Andrew Aude (Stanford), and Alex Dunn (University of Chicago)
-Nathan Eidelson, Stanford
-Andrew Aude, Stanford
-Alex Dunn, University of Chicago

 Contact us at swapdevs@gmail.com